-At December 31, 2019, the total amount of outstanding debt was \$40.6 million.
-The debt was issued to increase working capital and fund the purchase of equipment to support civil operations.
-In addition, the Company has \$85.4 million of non-recourse project debt outstanding at December 31, 2019, used to finance the construction of one alternative finance project which is currently under construction.
+At December 31, 2020, the total amount of outstanding debt was \$72.9 million.
+The debt was issued to fund the acquisition of Stuart Olson as well as to increase working capital, and to fund the purchase of equipment to support operations.